stlpublicradio/DroneOperationsManual/opsmanual.md

 #### Mission summary

 This section serves as a short summary of the mission, with space to note any adverse conditions or incidents.

+## Post-Story

+This section serves as a check on the use of the drone:

+* Did it serve its purpose?
+* Was it worth the time/energy?
+* Was the outcome appropriately promoted?
+* How can we improve the process?

 ## Logging